CVTJNII/Influx_4331_proof/README.md

 -----

 - This demo uses ports exposed on 172.17.42.1 to allow the cluster nodes to communicate, this IP is baked into the configs.
 - This demo doesn't handle existing configurtation well as it is a simple failure reproduction repo.
 Containers must be removed between runs.
+The start and stop scripts handle this.

 Author
 ======